mohwa/emnida/README.md

 ## isEqual API

-This api will use to compare two value like the code follows
+This api will be able to used to compare two value like the code follows

 ```javascript
 import { isEqual } from 'emnida';